ellaverak/security_project/README.md

 # security_project

 Cyber Security Base 2022 Project 1, created to demonstrate different security issues.
-This project includes the following security flaws:
+This project is a simple program for saving references.
+It includes the following security flaws:

 **1. Sql-injection**
 - Sql queries vunlerable to injection